-What does daily value mean for a car insurance?
+What does daily value mean in car insurance?

 Is the daily value important in case of damage?

-In case of damage, the current market value can play an important role.
-Car damage will be repaired, unless the repair costs are higher than the current market value of the car.
-In that case you will be paid the current market value of the car.
-The car is then a total loss.
+When damage occurs, the daily value can play an important role.
+Car damage is repaired unless the repair costs exceed the car's current market value.
+In that case, you will be paid the car's current market value.
+The car is then totaled.
 So you benefit from a high current market value.

 How do we determine the daily value?

-- The catalogue value.
-What was the car worth when new?
+- The catalog value.
+What was the car worth new?

 - Age of the car.

-- Brand and type.
-The amount of depreciation of the car may vary depending on the brand and type.
+- Make and type.
+The amount of car depreciation can vary by make and type.

 - Mileage.
-A car with many kilometres on the counter has a lower current value.
+A car with many miles on the odometer has a lower daily value.

 - Accessories.
-Self-added accessories can increase the car's current value.
+Self-added accessories can increase the car's daily value.

 - General condition of the car.
-Did the car have any damage before the accident and how was it maintained?
-This can make a big difference in determining the current value.
+Did the car have any damage before the accident and how was the car maintained?
+This can make a big difference in determining the daily value.

 Can I insure my car for its purchase value?